macias/TrackRadar/README.md

 ## Rationale

 I need moderately priced, e-ink, around 5" device with GPS and ability to run custom apps.
-The problem is it does exist, there are some options like:
+The problem is it does not exist, there are some options like:

 * Yotaphone -- too expensive (as for 2020, dead end),